hanseltime/ignore-bad-ts/README.md

 You may want to simply add the cli command in scripts to ensure they build correctly.

-Keep in mind, that you would need to apply this at every command that uses typechecking, since any new developer may run one command out of order with the other, and fail to get a compilation.
+Keep in mind, that you would need to apply this at every command that uses typechecking, since any new developer may run one command out of order with the other and fail to get a compilation.

 In the below example, we assume that jest is using ts-jest, and so we also want to ignore-bad-ts when calling it.